szalapski/BlazorAppEnvText/README.md

-Notice in launchSettings.json that ASPNETCORE_ENVIRONMENT is "Foo"
+Notice in BlazorAppEnvText/Server/Properties/launchSettings.json that ASPNETCORE_ENVIRONMENT is "Foo".

 `dotnet run --verbose --project BlazorAppEnvText/Server` to watch it fail